curlyphries/AI-DJ/README.md

 ./scripts/install.ps1
 ```

-These scripts install the required Python packages, launch a Navidrome container so your local music is available, and try to install the optional Ollama runtime.
-Once complete, copy `.env.example` to `.env`, fill in your API keys, then run `python start.py` to start the DJ.
+These scripts install the required Python packages, launch a Navidrome container so your local music is available, and attempt to install Ollama for running local models.
+Once complete, copy `.env.example` to `.env`, choose either OpenAI or Ollama as your language model provider, fill in the necessary keys or model name, then run `python start.py` to start the DJ.

 ---